PalArora94/Drug-Effectivity-Prediction/README.md

 - [Installation and Usage](#installation-and-usage)

 ### Data and EDA
 Different cells have different RNA sequences (each sequence can be viewed as a collection of weights among different genes).
-These weights are the defining features of a tumor.
+These weights are the defining features of a tumor.
 The IC50 of a drug is the concentration required to inhibit a specific biological or biochemical function by 50%.
 Hence, the drug efficacy on different tumors could be inferred based on the IC50 data.
 We used the following data:

 - RNA-sequence data of cell lines from the [CCLE database](https://www.cancerrxgene.org/gdsc1000/GDSC1000_WebResources/Home.html)
 - Drug IC50 data of cell lines from [GDSC](https://depmap.org/portal/download/all/)